FireSquid6/inkdocs/notes/working.md

   - For each page, we first check the metadata for a layout.
 If a layout there is specified, we use that.
 Then we check a "directory layouts" map recursively for a layout.
 If nothing there is found, we just use the default layout.

-- ( ) bugs in initial testing
+- (x) bugs in initial testing
   - (x) if the static directory doesn't exit, it crashes
   - (x) recursivelyreaddir doesn't work if the main file isn't the cwd
-  - ( ) if .html isn't specified the file isn't found
+  - (x) if .html isn't specified the file isn't found
-  - ( ) index files aren't properly respected
+  - (x) index files aren't properly respected
-  - ( ) no "starting on port x" is printed
+  - (x) no "starting on port x" is printed
-  - ( ) no logs when building are printed
+  - (x) no logs when building are printed
-  - ( ) too many meaningless logs are printed
+  - (x) too many meaningless logs are printed

 # Places to share once finished